OyemomiSamuel/DSA-DATA-ANALYST-PROJECT/README.md

 ### 2. Visuals Used:

--	Column charts for average discount % by category, number of products per category, total reviews per category, and distribution of product ratings.
+-	Column charts for average discount % by category, total reviews per category, and distribution of product ratings.

+-	Bar charts for number of products per category, and total potential revenue by category.

 -	Pie chart for top 5 product rating

--	Doughnut chart for rating distribution

 ### 4. Interactivity: